Our FAQs are here to help answer your questions. But, we invite you to call us at 1-800-757-5453 with any questions you may have.

-Asked to have all fees identified and explained.
+Ask to have all fees identified and explained.
 Read the contract to identify all cost involved.

-Do not decide on a processor based on the “best deal” on fees or equipment cost.
+Do not decide on a processor based on the “best deal,” on fees, or equipment cost.
 All processors are very close in fees.
 For example, the difference between a discount rate of 1.79% and 1.89% on $10,000 in credit card sales is $10.
 Saving a few bucks and picking a processor that does not fit your needs could cost more in the long run.

 Customer Service.
 A professional bankcard person will provide good service and be there to help you when you need it.
-You will eventually need assistance with some type of issue.
+You will eventually need help with some type of issue.
 When you call your sales representative, will he answer the phone or ignore your need for help?

 Understand fraud and security issues.
 Your processor has material on these two issues.
 This will save you money, guaranteed.
 Although very important, do not be too critical in evaluating processors.
 You will know which one is right based on your instinct and what feels right.
-Aside from logic, your intuition – that voice within you – may just lead you to the right vendor.
+Aside from logic, your intuition – that voice within you – may lead you to the right vendor.

 The only requirements to open a merchant account are the following unless your business falls into a high-risk category.
-I will explain high risk in a moment but here are the basic requirements to have a merchant application approved.
-A. Business checking account B. A web site or physical location C. No open bankruptcy D. A product or service that is not on a restricted merchant list Many processors will work with you if you are willing to submit to special conditions if you have less than perfect credit or a risky type of business.
+I will explain high risk in a moment, but, here are the basic requirements to have a merchant application approved: A. Business checking account B. A web site or physical location C. No open bankruptcy D. A product or service that is not on a restricted merchant list.
+Many processors will work with you if you are willing to submit to special conditions if you have less than perfect credit or a risky type of business.

 Online stores are extremely popular these days.
 Merchants can continue to work at their day job and work on their online store in the evenings.
 This allows merchants to ensure their store is a success before quitting their jobs.
 There are a couple of ways to accomplish this but perhaps the most efficient, convenient way – and, depending on the circumstance, the most cost-effective – is to use real-time processing via a gateway.
 This process entails your customer inputting his/her credit card information on a secure (SSL-encrypted) site, and in real-time.
 The MSP receives this information from the gateway.
 Just as cars use a tunnel to get from one place to another, the gateway serves as that tunnel to transmit information from the customer to the credit card processor.
 At first, within seconds of the customer submitting his/her credit card information, the acquiring processor either authorizes the transaction or declines it.
 Receiving an authorization code only reduces the credit limit of the card but there is not a charge to the card.
 Subsequently, the approved customer’s information becomes “captured” resulting in the customer’s credit card being charged for the authorized amount.
-This capture becomes part of the merchant’s batch, and travels through the gateway again.
-The acquiring processor then knows to finalize and settle the transaction.
+This capture becomes part of the merchant’s batch and travels through the gateway again.
+The acquiring processor then knows to complete and settle the transaction.
 Settlement takes place as funds resulting in a credit to your checking account.